-Features Syntax Connectors Python FFI Toolchain GitHub View on GitHub
+Features Syntax AI Agents MCP Connectors Python FFI Toolchain View on GitHub

 The Language Built for Data & AI

 Python made data accessible.
 TL makes it fast, safe, and intelligent — in one compiled language.
-1,272 tests passing across 33 implementation phases — generics, pattern matching, Python FFI, LLVM & WASM backends, package manager, and a full LSP already shipping.
+1,322 tests passing across 34 implementation phases — AI agents with tool-use, full MCP ecosystem (client + server), generics, pattern matching, Python FFI, LLVM & WASM backends, package manager, full LSP, and a comprehensive security audit already shipping.

 pipeline.tl